tomedegroot/study-material/linux+LPICLevel1Exam1/managingFilesInLinux.md

 files=664
 folders=775

-So you have to **substract the umask from the permissions** this because the umask (uses the bitwise AND NOT){https://www.cyberciti.biz/tips/understanding-linux-unix-umask-value-usage.html}.
+So you have to **substract the umask from the permissions** this because the umask [uses the bitwise AND NOT](https://www.cyberciti.biz/tips/understanding-linux-unix-umask-value-usage.html).
 So if you want to substract only the read rights for all users: `umask 444`. **Basically you see which rights you want to take away.**

 ##Additional file attributes